-Figure 3 illustrates flows of California-generated waste tires and tire-derived materials (TDM).
+Figure 3 illustrates flows of California-generated waste tires and TDM.
 Table 1 lists the number of distinct types of facilities and companies by category serving California.
 Waste tire collection and processing companies serve all areas of the state.
 CalRecycle's California Tire-Derived Product Catalog provides detailed product information, maps, and directories with company contacts.
 The TDP Catalog is available online.